raythomnas/splash-search/README.md

 # splash-search

-To add your unSplash api key create a .json file within js titled key.json, then add the key within apiKey = '[{"key":"YOUR KEY HERE"}]'
+To add your unSplash api key open the file titled key.json within the js folder, then add your key within apiKey = '[{"key":"YOUR KEY HERE"}]'